WP Simple Pay Blog

 4. Stripe Doesn’t Want to Be PayPal

-While it’s true that Stripe and PayPal compete for some of the same customer base, Stripe isn’t trying to be another PayPal (or Square or Authorize.net for that matter).
+While it’s true that Stripe and PayPal compete for some of the same customer bases, Stripe isn’t trying to be another PayPal.

 Where PayPal focuses on the end consumer (buyers and sellers), Stripe is also concerned about developers, middlemen (like marketplaces), and companies that have unique billing needs.

-If you are familiar with startups, you’ve probably heard the name Peter Thiel, the Bitcoin Bank king.
+If you’re familiar with startups, you’ve probably heard the name Peter Thiel.
 He’s well known for starting Palantir and being Facebook’s first outside investor.
-He’s made investments into AirBnB, LinkedIn, SpaceX, Asana, Quora, and Yelp.
-He also launched a little payment processing company called PayPal.
+Thiel has made investments in AirBnB, Linkedin, SpaceX, Quora, and Yelp and launched PayPal.

 Interestingly, Thiel was also an early investor in Stripe through Founders Fund, his venture capital firm.
 Other members of the fund include Max Levchin and Elon Musk.
 It’s said Thiel had a heavy influence on the startup’s pricing model.